 - Sensitive File Protection: Prevent access to .env files, credentials, and configuration files

-Advanced Tool Call Monitoring with MintMCP LLM Proxy
+Advanced Tool Call Monitoring with MintMCP Agent Monitor

-MintMCP's LLM Proxy provides observability into how employees use LLM clients, including what tools the LLMs invoke.
-This lightweight service sits between LLM clients (like Cursor or Claude Code) and the model itself, forwarding and monitoring all requests.
+MintMCP's Agent Monitor provides observability into how employees use LLM clients, including what tools the LLMs invoke.
+This lightweight service sits between LLM clients, such as Cursor or Claude Code, and the model itself, forwarding and monitoring requests.

 Visibility into Agent Behavior

 Without monitoring, organizations cannot see what agents access or control their actions.
-MintMCP LLM Proxy addresses this gap:
+MintMCP Agent Monitor addresses this gap:

 - MCP Inventory: Complete visibility into installed MCPs, their permissions, and usage patterns across teams

-- Command History: Complete audit trail of every bash command, file access, and tool call for security review
+- Command History: Complete audit trail of bash commands, file access, and tool calls for security review

 - File Access Monitoring: Track which files agents read, modify, or create